cjratcliff/ml-compiled/docs/search_algorithms.rst

 Alpha-beta pruning
 -------------------
-A technique to reduce the number of nodes that need to be evaluated when doing search.
+A technique to reduce the number of nodes that need to be evaluated when doing search with the Minimax algorithm.

 Minimax algorithm
 --------------------
-Recursive algorithm for computing the value of a state in a two-player zero-sum game.
+Recursive search algorithm for computing the value of a state in a two-player zero-sum game.

 It models the players in this way: